thegenemyers/FASTGA/README.md

 encoded with an 'M'.
 With the -x option, aligned *equal* characters are encoded with an '=' and aligned *unequal* characters with an 'X'.
 The -t option doubles the time taken and quadruples the size of the .paf file.
 Beware, the -m and -x options increase the time taken by a factor of 10 and the file size by a factor of almost 100 !
+This can be ameliorated somewhat by running LAStoPAF with more threads, controllable with the -T option.